 Your documentation consists of loosely sketched guidelines or is completely reactive, making disaster recovery planning difficult to measure.
 You won’t know the cost of system downtime.

-Level Three: Equipped
+Level Three: Prepared

 You have documentation with clear recovery procedures.
 Your recovery point and recovery time objectives (RPO and RTO) are aligned with your business needs.

 However, you may still encounter surprises during a recovery operation.
 For example, your DR team may scramble to resolve a recovery problem because the IT department failed to change the backups when you replaced one of your servers.

 With proper, regular testing, these types of problems can be identified and corrected before a crisis impacts your organization’s reputation and bottom line.

 Your DR program integrates detailed recovery procedures with your periodically reviewed business continuity plan.
 Senior management fully endorses the IT DR planning process, and senior managers periodically attend your DR tests as observers.

 Not only have you implemented effective preventive measures to minimize threats, your organization has achieved a level of resilience by using a balanced configuration of resources that include on-site hardware and software, virtualized systems and storage, and either a cloud-based DR provider in concert with your inhouse IT team or an advanced third-party managed IT services provider like AllConnected.
 Your backups follow the 3-2-1 rule with an air gap.